Skip to main content

 A program built to California's standard — the most demanding general industry mandate in the country — satisfies the foundational requirements of every other active mandate.
 The state-specific additions are configurations, not rebuilds.

-For healthcare employers operating in multiple states, the Texas framework is the broadest starting point — six facility types, committee requirement, annual governing body reporting.
-Layering in Ohio's 24/7 coverage requirement and attestation obligation, Virginia's healthcare documentation requirements, and California's Violent Incident Log produces a program that covers the full multi-state healthcare obligation.
+For healthcare employers operating in multiple states, the Texas framework is the broadest starting point — eight facility types post-SB 463, committee requirement, annual governing body reporting.
+Layering in Ohio's continuous de-escalation-trained presence requirement requirement and attestation obligation, Virginia's healthcare documentation requirements, and California's Violent Incident Log produces a program that covers the full multi-state healthcare obligation.

 Kestralis Group has built this architecture.
 We can assess your current posture across all states where you operate, identify the gaps, and build or update your program as a coordinated multi-state system.